 But, have you ever been in a situation where you have done all that is required of you, you have done what God has told you to do, you have moved in faith but then a situation pops up where it seems as if God’s promise will fail or won’t come to pass?

 God promised that He would feed Elijah through a widow.
-For Elijah, we can assume that this was straight forward, at least it seemed so.
+For Elijah, we can assume that this was straightforward, or at least it seemed so.
 If a raven could feed him surely a widow could, right?
-However, in the Jewish culture of that time a widow had no inheritance from her deceased husband, so they would have to glean the fields as did Ruth (Ruth 2:1-2) for leftovers... if any.
+However, in the culture of that time, a widow had no inheritance from her deceased husband, so they would have to glean the fields as did Ruth (Ruth 2:1-2) for leftovers... if any.
 Not a prospective life at all, especially in a patriarchal society.
-But either way, if a raven can feed Elijah, surely a widow with no inheritance and barely any food for herself could feed him.
+But either way, if a raven could feed Elijah, surely a widow with no inheritance and barely any food for herself could.
 Surely if God had provided before, He could do it again?

 In times like these, no matter how impossible something may seem, we must remember that God isn’t succumbed by circumstances, with Him nothing is impossible.
 We must remember how God has been faithful in the past – that remembrance will strengthen us to keep moving in faith.

 So Elijah continued to move in faith, believing that God was able.
 He arrived at Zarephath and lo and behold, the promise was right there in front of him “and when he came to the gate of the city, indeed a widow was there” (1 Kings 17:10): and so Elijah unpresumptuously asked the widow “please bring me a little water in a cup” and “a morsel of bread in your hand” (1 Kings 17:11).

 Elijah’s request was not presumptuous, he was not asking due to his feelings, he was not asking due to his hunger, his request was grounded and rooted in the word of God – His promise.

 But then Elijah’s faith was put to the test, the woman responded: